Codimension-one foliations on adjoint varieties: Foliations on adjoint varieties with Picard number two

-We begin by studying the foliation on \( X \) associated with the affine Lie algebra \( \mathfrak{aff}(\mathbb{C}) \subset \mathfrak{sl}(3) = H^0(X, T_X) \).
+where $\mathfrak{g}$ is the Lie algebra of $G$.
+We begin by studying the foliation on $X$ associated with the affine Lie algebra $\mathfrak{aff}(\mathbb{C}) \subset \mathfrak{sl}(3) = H^0(X, T_X)$.
 In the subsequent results, we will show that this is the only instance in which a foliation arises from a new irreducible component in the space of foliations with trivial canonical bundle.